Ante1sm/MobileGestalt/README.md

 https://github.com/straight-tamago/misaka26/releases

 # Final
-👉 Open the MobileGestalt app on your device, Load Plist and save it.
+👉 Open the MobileGestalt app on your device Load Plist and save it.